 Can I create a new club?

-- Submit a written proposal to the Assistant Director, Competitive Sports requesting the formation of a club and include the following items:
+2. Submit a written proposal to the Assistant Director/Coordinator Competitive Sports requesting the formation of a Club Sport and include the following items:

-- List of interested people including addresses, and campus identification numbers
+d.
+List of interested people including campus identification numbers

-A sport club is a registered student organization formed by individuals with a common interest in a sport activity that exists to promote and develop interest in that particular activity.
+A Club Sport is a registered student organization formed by individuals with a common interest in a sport activity that exists to promote and develop interest in that particular activity.
 Clubs may be instructional, recreational, competitive, or some combination thereof.
-Characterized by being student-initiated and student-managed, the basic structure of sport clubs allows members numerous opportunities for leadership and decision-making.
+Characterized by being student-initiated and student-managed, the basic structure of Club Sports allows members numerous opportunities for leadership and decision-making.
 The actual success and strength of the club is dependent on effective leadership of the officers & the degree of involvement of club members.
 Participation in a club sport is voluntary.

 Club participants must be recognized as a current student*, faculty**, or staff member** by NC State University.
 Club membership must also be approved by individual club constitution guidelines as well as local, state, regional, or national governing bodies(if applicable).